AliceO2Group/AliceO2/Utilities/DataSampling/README.md

   ],                                    # list of data that should be sampled, the format is:
                                         # binding1:origin1/description1/subSpec1[;binding2:...]
   "query": "clusters:TPC/CLUSTERS/0;tracks:TPC/TRACKS/0",
+                                        # optional list of outputspecs for sampled data, matching the query
+                                        # if not present or specified, the default format is used
+  "outputs": "sampled_clusters:DS/CLUSTERS/0;sampled_tracks:DS/TRACKS/0",
   "samplingConditions": [               # list of sampling conditions
     {
       "condition": "random",            # condition type